Aqvilinus/Texture-Toolkit/README.md

 ## How it works

 Texture Toolkit hooks the calls that create and upload textures: `LockRect`/`UnlockRect` on D3D9, and `Map`/`Unmap` plus `CreateTexture2D` on D3D11.
-When a texture's pixels are uploaded it computes a CRC32 over that data and writes the hash onto the resource as D3D private data.
+When a texture's pixels are uploaded it computes a 64-bit hash over that data and writes the hash onto the resource as D3D private data.
 At draw time it reads the hash back from whatever texture the game binds (`SetTexture` on D3D9, `PSSetShaderResources` on D3D11); if a replacement exists for that hash, it substitutes it before the draw.

 Storing the hash on the resource, instead of tracking raw pointers, keeps a replacement attached to the right texture after the driver frees an address and reuses it for something else.
 On D3D9 the tool also follows `UpdateTexture`, so art that the game loads into a `SYSTEMMEM` texture and copies into a `DEFAULT`-pool texture is matched by the copy the game actually renders.